 - Pour about half a cup of liquid dish soap, like Blue Dawn, into the toilet to help coat the clog and get it moving.

 - While that sits and works to soften the clog (give it a few minutes), heat up one gallon of water on the stove (16 cups).
 You want it hot but not boiling.

 - Carefully pour the hot water into the toilet.
 Wait a couple of minutes longer then flush.

 If you want to perform this trick without leaving the bathroom, give shampoo or hand soap followed by hot tap water a try.
 It can’t hurt, but chances are good that it will work and no one will be the wiser.

 Baking soda and vinegar

-If not, you can safely repeat this process once more, but wait for a little while.
+If needed, you can safely repeat this process once more, but wait for a little while.

 Safety warning: Do not pour any vinegar or baking soda into your drain either before or after using drain-cleaning chemicals, such as Drano.

 No matter the household challenge, it’s good to have options.
-Do you have a reliable method for unclogging a toilet?
+Do you have a reliable method for how to unclog a toilet?
 Let us know about it in the comments area below!